netas-ch/csv2xlsx/README.md

 # csv2xlsx
 JavaScript csv to spreadsheet (xlsx) converter.
 Converts columns automatically to the correct column type and formats the data as a table, which allows simple filtering of data.
+For numerical values and floats, a sum row is added, for percentage values the average value.

 ## parameter documentation